Smustus/Smustus/README.md

-- 👋 Hi, im currently a student at Jensen Yrkeshögskola in Gothenburg.
+- 👋 Hi, I'm currently a student at Jensen Yrkeshögskola in Gothenburg.
 - 👀 My main interests revolves around learning new tech & new concepts, personal development, excercise, food, biochemistry and pharmacology.
-- 🌱 I’m currently focusing on learning Frontend development but aiming to educate myself within fullstack.
+- 🌱 I'm currently focusing on learning Frontend development but aiming to educate myself within fullstack.

 - ⚡ Fun fact: "Do, or do not.
 Theres is no try" - Yoda